 Professor DeMitchell studies the legal mechanisms that impact schools and colleges.
 His primary focus is on education law and labor relations.
-Two of his books, co-authored with Richard Fossey, focused on school dress codes (2014) and school uniforms (2015).
-His tenth book on labor relations in education is in press.
+He has published ten books on education law and labor relations.
 He has published over 200 law review articles, peer-reviewed articles, case commentaries, book reviews, and book chapters.
-His legal scholarship has been published by law journals at the University of Southern California, the University of Connecticut, Boston University, Yeshiva University, the University of South Carolina, University of Florida, Rutgers University, and Brigham and Young University.
-In addition, his scholarship has been cited in state and federal courts and in await of certiorari before the U.S. Supreme Court.
+His legal scholarship has been published in law journals at the University of Southern California, the University of Connecticut, Boston University, Yeshiva University, University of Florida, Rutgers University, and Brigham and Young University.
+In addition, his scholarship has been cited in state and federal courts and in a Writ of Certiorari before the U.S. Supreme Court.

-He received the UNH Distinguished Professor Award, the Teaching Excellence Award, and was selected as the Kimball Fellow in the Department of Education and was named the Lamberton Professor of Justice Studies.
+He received the UNH Distinguished Professor Award, was named the Lamberton Professor of Justice Studies and the John & H. Irene Peters Professor of Education, the Teaching Excellence Award, the Graduate Student Mentor Award, and was selected as the Kimball Fellow in the Department of Education .
 In addition, he was inducted into the University of La Verne Athletic Hall of Fame (football).